AnnaWilliford/SWC.Spring18/PythonBasics/index.md

 We will be working with Python using Jupyter Notebook.
 This is a piece of software (also known as integrated development environment, IDE ) that makes working in Python much easier.

-:confused::confused::confused:
-> How to open jupyter notebook in different platforms !!!

-Now let's open Jupyter Notebook by typing `jupyter-notebook` in the terminal/console.
+Now let's open Jupyter Notebook by typing `jupyter-notebook`/ `jupyter notebook` in the terminal/console/gitbash/cmd.

 Jupyter Notebook opens in your default browser with a list of files and directories in the home directory with this URl `http://localhost:8888/tree`